 - Users shall not use RSCC computer resources for solicitation for religious or political causes.

 - Access to Potentially Offensive Material

-- Faculty, staff and students at Roane State Community College are able to access information via electronic means from a wide range of sources including the Internet.
+- Faculty, staff and students at RSCC are able to access information via electronic means from a wide range of sources including the Internet.
 Information in the form of text, graphics, images, sounds and video is available for a variety of purposes: teaching, research, and entertainment.
 However, some of the material may be found offensive by some members of our community.
 Individuals may be particularly offended if they are exposed to the material unwittingly.

 - The distribution and display of obscene material is prohibited by the laws of Tennessee.
 Obscene materials are defined by Tennessee law (Tennessee Code Annotated 39-17-901(10) as those materials which:

 - The average person applying contemporary community standards would find that the work, taken as a whole, appeals to the prurient interest.

 - The average person applying contemporary community standards would find that the work depicts or describes, in a patently offensive way, sexual conduct.

 - The work, taken as a whole, lacks serious literary, artistic, political, educational or scientific value.